 You can donate individually or as a family or you can get the support of family and friends through the use of your online pledge page.
 Minimum donations of $125 for individuals or $250 for families, will get you a free ride in the Tour de Grand.
 We ask for your help, please be generous.
 Thank you.

 All donations of $25 or more will receive a charitable tax receipt for the full amount of the donation.

-The Hospital has been totally transformed with a new wing.
-A complete renovation of the existing patient care wing is underway.
+The Hospital has being totally transformed with a new wing and a complete renovation of the existing patient care wing.
 The total cost of the project is $200 million.
 The Cambridge Memorial Hospital Foundation, in its biggest fundraising project ever, is at the helm of the required fundraising.
 Under provincial legislation, the Hospital itself is required to equip the new hospital.
 A portion of your donation will go to help the Foundation raise the remaining $2.9 million required.

 Soar Uganda is a registered Canadian charitable organization providing support to orphan children in Uganda, Africa.
 Its programs will help them rebuild their lives through education, development and wellness initiatives.
 SOAR Uganda is able, for as little as $40 per month, to place an orphaned child into a good boarding school.
 In addition, SOAR is assisting the schools, with which it partners, to build extra classrooms and dormitories, latrines and showers and buy beds, provide clean water and assist in hiring teachers.

 For a number of years, the Cambridge Tour de Grand has purchased children and youth bicycle helmets through its Helmets for Kids program.
 Bicycle helmets are provided to children and young adults at no cost through partnerships with the Cambridge Neighbourhood Associations.
 They in turn with assistance from the Waterloo Regional Police organize bicycle rodeos and safety events annually including the distribution and sizing of bicycle helmets.